-The following professional associations have suggested protocols for the frequency of assessment of the FHR by auscultation and EFM to determine fetal status during labor: AWHONN, American Academy of Pediatrics (AAP), American College of Obstetricians and Gynecologists (ACOG) (AAP & ACOG, 2012), National Institute for Health and Care Excellence (NICE) (2014), and the Society of Obstetricians and Gynaecologists of Canada (SOGC) (Liston, Sawchuck, Young, Society of Obstetricians and Gynaecologists of Canada, & British Columbia Perinatal Health Program, 2007).
-The suggested frequencies are generally based on protocols reported in research clinical trials in which investigators compared perinatal outcomes associated with FHR auscultation and EFM (Haverkamp et al., 1979; Haverkamp, Thompson, McFee, & Cetrulo 1976; Kelso et al., 1978; Luthy et al., 1987; McDonald, Grant, Sheridan-Pereira, Boylan, & Chalmers, 1985; Neldam et al., 1986; Renou, Chang, Anderson, & Wood, 1976; Vintzileos et al., 1993).
-The range of frequency of assessment using auscultation in these studies varied from every 15-30 minutes during the first stage of labor to every 5-15 minutes during the second stage of labor.
-In most studies, a 1:1 nurse to patient ratio was used for auscultation protocols.
-These classic studies included low risk and/or high risk patient populations.
-Specific dilatation parameters for stages of labor generally were not defined in these studies, with the exception of Haverkamp et al. (1976) and Neldam et al. (1986) who used 5 centimeters or greater as the definition of active labor.
+The following professional associations have suggested protocols for frequency of assessment of FHR by auscultation and EFM to determine fetal status during labor: American Academy of Pediatrics & American College of Obstetricians and Gynecologists (2017), National Institute for Health and Care Excellence (2014), and Society of Obstetricians and Gynaecologists of Canada (Liston, Sawchuck, & Young, 2018).
+Suggested frequencies are generally based on protocols in reports of clinical trials in which investigators compared perinatal outcomes associated with FHR auscultation and EFM.
+(Haverkamp et al., 1979; Haverkamp, Thompson, McFee, & Cetrulo 1976; Kelso et al., 1978; Luthy et al. 1987; McDonald, Grant, Sheridan-Pereira, Boylan, & Chalmers, 1985; Neldam et al., 1986; Renou, Chang, Anderson, & Wood, 1976; Vintzileos et al., 1993).
+These classic studies took place in the late 1970s to the early 1990s, and no similar studies have been conducted since that time.
+The reported range of frequency of assessment using auscultation varied from every 15 to 30 minutes during the first stage of labor to every 5 to 15 minutes during the second stage of labor.
+In most studies, a 1:1 nurse to patient ratio was used for auscultation protocols, and researchers studied low risk and/or high risk patient populations.
+Specific cervical dilatation parameters for stages of labor generally were not defined, with the exception of Haverkamp et al. (1976) and Neldam et al. (1986) who used 5 centimeters or greater dilation as the definition of active labor.

-To date, there have been no clinical trials in which investigators have examined fetal surveillance methods and frequency during the latent phase of labor.
-Therefore, during this phase, health care providers should use best clinical judgment when deciding the method and frequency of fetal surveillance.
-Suggested frequencies for surveillance during the latent phase of labor are provided in Tables 1 and 2.
+To date, there have been no clinical trials in which investigators examined fetal surveillance methods and frequency during the latent phase of labor.
+Therefore, during this phase, health care providers should use their best clinical judgment when deciding the method and frequency of fetal surveillance.

-During the last decade, more evidence has emerged about normal labor progress and the influence of assessment of labor progress based on cervical status on route of birth.
-Previously held views about normal labor have been questioned. specifically the number of centimeters of cervical dilation that constitutes the beginning of active labor.
-Based on the cumulative body of evidence about normal labor progress, 6 centimeters rather than 4 centimeters dilation should be considered the beginning of the active phase of the first stage of labor.
-Using this and other criteria to define normal progression of labor and establish active labor has the potential to minimize risk of primary, and therefore subsequent, cesarean birth in healthy low risk women (ACOG & Society for Maternal-Fetal Medicine [SMFM], 2014; Spong, Berghella, Wenstrom, Mercer, & Saade, 2012).
+During the last decade, more evidence has emerged about normal labor progress and the influence of assessment of labor progress based on cervical status on mode of birth.
+Previously held views about normal labor have been questioned, specifically the number of centimeters of cervical dilation that constitutes the beginning of active labor.
+Based on a cumulative body of evidence about normal labor progress, 6 centimeters rather than 4 centimeters dilation